kirill-fedyanin/sequence_diversity/README.md

 i'm not really convinced
 step by step

-the sampling is shit in malinin paper
+the sampling is questionable in malinins paper

 ==============================